Search results for

 Loud Alarm Clock is one of the best alarm clock apps for android

-The Loud Alarm Clock is, well, as the name suggests, a really loud alarm clock.
-It uses an audio booster to make your alarm tones as loud as they can be.
-It works mostly like a normal alarm clock app.
-You set alarms, you set the snooze, and you can set the alarm tone or leave it random if you want to.
-There are also some themes for some extra fun, if you care about that stuff.
-Be careful because super-loud sounds may damage your phone over time
+The Loud Alarm Clock is, as the name suggests, a really loud alarm clock.
+It uses an audio booster to make your alarm tone as loud as possible.
+It works mainly like a regular alarm clock app.
+You set alarms, you set the wink, and you can set the alarm tone or leave it random if you want to.
+There are also some themes for some extra fun if you care about that stuff.
+Be careful because super-loud sounds may damage your phone over time.

 Sleep as Android